Asia

 Will you need data when traveling in Japan?
 Yes.

-Since I do a far amount of international travel, I have an international plan for my cell phone which includes unlimited data.
-This is the easiest option so research that with your carrier.
+Since I do a fair amount of international travel, I have an international plan for my cell phone which includes unlimited data.
+This is the easiest option, so research that with your carrier.
 It only requires you to shut down to your phone and power it up to find the Japanese carrier.
+Or you can add an E-sim to your phone.

-Pocket WiFi is available from the airport and some hotels offer it for a daily charge.
-I didn’t use this service yet it’s available for travelers.
+The complimentary hotel WiFi varied greatly.
+Some hotels offer it for a daily charge.
+I haven’t used this service yet it’s available for travelers.

 Do You Need Shots?

 I looked over the CDC website for traveling to Japan, including required immunizations.
-And I usually recommend a trip to the travel clinic especially when visiting Asia.
-Though no special immunizations were required outside those normal adults need to have.
+I usually recommend a trip to the travel clinic, especially when visiting Asia.
+No special immunizations were required outside those normal adults need to have.

 Fear of TD–Traveler’s Diarrhea